To connect with someone about support/services, or report an experience of discrimination with police, shelters, or other programs, please either

 What if I don’t live in the Denver metro area?

 No problem.
-CAVP is part of a national movement to address domestic violence in LGBTQ communities and has relationships with organizations in many parts of the state.
+SOL is part of a national movement to address domestic violence in LGBTQIA communities and has relationships with organizations in many parts of the state.
 We provide services to people all over and know that people are usually best served by providers with knowledge of the communities they live in.
 We do our best to connect people to the resources that will be most supportive for their needs—wherever they might be.

 How much does it cost?